thermoio/docs/security/resetting-your-root-password-in-centos-7.md

 ---
-title: Updating CentOS
+title: Resetting Your Root Password in CentOS 7
 subject: Operating System
 ---

-# Updating CentOS
+# Resetting Your Root Password in CentOS 7

 ## What you need
 * Your [Client Portal](https://core.thermo.io/login/) username and password.
 If you cannot locate this information, click **Forget Password?** on the Client Portal login page.